 This spot has been added by

-If you are looking for a shallow but secure snorkel spot equally accessible from the seaside in Moorea, go towards Sofitel.
-Floating in the lagoon’s crystal clear waters, you can discover a brightly colored underwater life: clownfish, giant clams, butterflyfish, fluorescent corals… Found only a few meters from the beach and in less than 1.5m of water.
+If you are looking for a shallow and easy-to-access snorkeling spot in Moorea, Temae Lagoon, is one of the best options.
+The Sofitel Moorea resort is located here.
+Snorkeling in the lagoon’s crystal clear waters, you will discover brightly colored underwater life: clownfish, giant clams, butterflyfish, as well as healthy staghorn corals in less than 6 ft/2 meters of water.

-The spot is facing the Sofitel Moorea Ia Ora Beach Resort, located on the northeast coast of Moorea.
-It can be found about 3km north of the ferry terminals and 1.5km south of the airport.
+The spot faces the Sofitel Moorea Kia Ora Beach Resort, on the northeast coast of Moorea.
+It is located about 2 miles/3 kilometers north of the ferry terminal and 1 mile/1.5 kilometers south of the airport.
 If you stay at the resort, you will have direct access to the spot.
-If not, head to Temae public beach, then walk south along the beach to the overwater bungalows.
+If not, you can access the snorkeling area by swimming from the Temae Public Beach.

-The snorkeling area includes the shallow waters around the overwater bungalows, as well as the coral reefs right next to the area (beginning just south of the bungalows, see map).
+The snorkeling area includes the shallow waters that faces the resort, the area with the overwater bungalows, as well as the nearby coral reefs.

-Start by exploring the bungalows’ surroundings.
-Here, we discover a beautiful example of coral reef restoration.
-The construction of the bungalows had a significant impact on the lagoon, in which the continuous work of coral cuttings has been carried out for several years to successfully revive the reef.
+Here, snorkelers can explore a good example of coral reef restoration.
+The construction of the bungalows has had a significant impact on the lagoon.
+The continuous work of coral cuttings has been carried out for several years to successfully revive the reef.

-First placed on platforms (several of which are observed under the bungalows), the cuttings are then fixed on artificial concrete reefs or directly on its stilts.
-You’ll discover all around the bungalows small coral islets teeming with life.
+First placed on platforms, several of which are observed under the bungalows, the cuttings are then fixed on artificial concrete reefs or directly on their stilts.
+You’ll discover that all around the bungalows there are small coral patches teeming with life.

-Within 4ft of water, anyone can observe orangefin clownfish in their anemones (which are rather rare in the lagoon), brightly colored butterflyfish, groups of electric blue damselfish, or even orange-lined triggerfish.
-As you explore, you will also notice tiki statues and statues of marine species, which have also been immersed near the reef.
+Within 4ft of water, it is easy to spot the orangefin clownfish in their sea anemones, not common in the lagoon, brightly colored butterflyfish, schools of blue damselfish, and orange-lined triggerfish.
+You will also see in some places, the Tikis and marine life sculptures which have been immersed near the reef.

-Note the beautiful colonies of branched corals, or tabular corals, in the shade of which shelters schools of squirrelfish.
-Follow pufferfish, surgeonfish, or bannerfish in the maze of the reef, where you’ll also cross schools of hundreds of green chromis that flutter just below the surface.
+You can follow pufferfish, surgeonfish, or bannerfish in the maze of the reef.
+You’ll also encounter schools of hundreds of green chromis swimming just below the surface.

 The restaurant of Sofitel Moorea Ia Ora Beach Resort is open to non-guests.